How do I book you to shoot my wedding?

 Do you bring lighting equipment to the event or is it all shot with available light?

-Although I shoot available light when appropriate, I bring lighting to produce beautiful light in situations where the quality of available light is not good.
+Although I shoot available light when appropriate, I bring lighting to produce beautiful light in situations where the quality of available light is not good or inadequate.

 Do you retouch all the images?